DinoChiesa/ApigeeEdge-JWT-Demonstration/README.md

 # Code supporting the JWT Demonstrations

 This repository contains code and configuration supporting the demonstrations of the JWT policies in Apigee Edge.
-JWT is defined in [IETF RFC 7519](https://tools.ietf.org/html/rfc7519).
-It is a compact, URL-safe format for representing *claims* to be transferred between cooperating parties.
+JSON Web Token, aka JWT, is defined in [IETF RFC 7519](https://tools.ietf.org/html/rfc7519).
+JWT is a compact, URL-safe format for representing *claims* to be transferred between cooperating parties.
 Apigee Edge includes policies that generate and verify JWT issued by arbitrary parties.

+## Disclaimer

+The code in this repo is not an official Google product, nor is it part of an official Google product.
+It's a demonstration of the JWT policies in the Apigee Edge product.

 ## Usefulness of JWT